IFOA-2025-DevOps-Fundamentals/intro-gcp/sections/lab.md

 - Have a working Python 3 environment.
 - Have a verified Google account with an active free tier profile.
 - Have installed and configured the Google Cloud SDK (Software Development Kit) on your computer.
-You can find the installation guide here: <https://cloud.google.com/sdk>.

 **Step 1: Create a local Flask project**